 History of POS

-POS was formed in April 1997 by the amalgamation of the former County Planning Officers Society, District Planning Officers Society and Metropolitan Planning Officers Society.
+POS was formed on 11 April 1997 by the amalgamation of the former County Planning Officers Society, District Planning Officers Society and Metropolitan Planning Officers Society.
 The constituent societies decided that a single voice for local authority planners would be the most effective way of pursuing good and effective planning practice within and for local government.

 POS registered as a limited company in September 2008 and, as required for any company formed in the UK under the Companies Act, it is governed by its Memorandum and Articles of Association.
 The Memorandum is the document that set up the company and the Articles set out how the company is run, governed and owned.
-POS then became a Registered Charity in March 2011.
+POS became a Registered Charity in March 2011.

 The objectives for POS, as set out in the Memorandum of Association and Charity Objectives, are to advance the education of the public in planning law, planning policy and public sector planning practice and related services for the public benefit in particular, but not exclusively, by: